-Akademia is a first year program designed to appeal to academically committed students.
-This integrated arts and science program provides a strong educational experience while simultaneously allowing for the completion of the basic courses of the first year of the B.A. or B.Sc. program.
+Akademia is a first year program designed to appeal to students with academic strength and interest in the arts, social sciences and sciences.
+This integrated arts and science program provides a strong educational experience while simultaneously allowing for the completion of the basic courses of the first year of the B.A. or B.SC. program.

 The program is intended to facilitate the achievement of the University's Learning Objectives (described in Section II) and to enhance the first year experience of entering students by addressing their learning needs and aiding in the transition to the university environment.
 The structure of the program, with its combination of arts and science elements, and the design and presentation of the courses will contribute to the student's achievement of the Learning Objectives.
 Involvement with a living learning centre will contribute to personal, social and intellectual growth.

 More specific aims of the Akademia program are a) to stimulate intellectual curiosity, b) to explore connections between educational experience, while simultaneously preparing for entry into the chosen specialization, and c) to develop strategies and skills for success in meeting the challenges of transition from secondary school to university.

 Akademia students will be offered accommodation in one residence area which serves as headquarters for the program.
 Residence facilities include a common room used by faculty, staff and students for program activities and informal gatherings.
 This living learning dimension contributes to the integration of academic and personal learning.